Azure/co-op-translator/getting_started/Phi-3Cookbook-translation-case.md

    - The markdown files were processed through **Azure OpenAI** for translation.
    - **Azure Computer Vision** was used to extract text from images, followed by **Azure OpenAI** for translating the extracted text.
    - The translated markdown and image files were saved in dedicated language-specific folders.
+   - Additionally, I created a table in the README with links to the translated versions of the README.
+During the translation process, Co-op Translator automatically adjusted these links, allowing users to navigate between different language versions seamlessly.

 1. **Review**: After the translations were completed, I reviewed the output for accuracy.
 The automated process produced high-quality translations, significantly reducing the need for manual adjustments.